openego/eDisGo/doc/features_in_detail.rst

 eDisGo right now provides two curtailment methodologies called 'feedin-proportional' and 'voltage-based', that are implemented in
 :py:mod:`~edisgo.flex_opt.curtailment`.
-Both methods take a given curtailment target and allocate it to the generation units in the grids.
+Both methods are intended to take a given curtailment target obtained from an optimization of the EHV and HV grids using `eTraGo <https://github.com/openego/eTraGo>`_ and allocate it to the generation units in the grids.
 Curtailment targets can be specified for all wind and solar generators, by generator type (solar or wind) or by generator type in a given weather cell.
 It is also possible to curtail specific generators internally, though a user friendly implementation is still in the works.